luunguyen97/DPU-TRD-ZCU104/README.md

             user-packages  --->  modules   --->
           			[*]   packagegroup-petalinux-self-hosted
 ```
-c.
-Run _petalinux-build_ and update kernel and rootfs

 7. Enable libv4l, libav for video processing
    a) create a bbappend file as show below: